devops-champ/app-containerization-project/_docs/docker-compose.md

 Docker Compose is a tool that let's you run multiple containers using a declartive approach in `.yml` format.
 In a single `.yml` file you can define multiple containers.
 This approach makes the development, deployment, and management of containerized application.

-## Let's write Docker Compose File
+## Let's write Docker Compose File for Dev Environment
 Usually as a best pratice, seperate docker-compose files are created for dev and prod.
 It's not a must do.
 But it keeps the dev and prod requirements seperate.

 `docker-compose.dev.yml`